isweluiz/isweluiz2.github.io/about/index.md

 ## Getting Started

-To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.
+To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for information.

 [Install Moon](https://github.com/TaylanTatli/Moon){: .btn}